pilvikala/cloudquery-github-demo/README.md

 # CloudQuery GitHub Demo

+⚠️ This repository grew a bit out of hand as I've been using it with many other sources.
+To get a clean start with a sample CloudQuery plugin, see this [demo repository](https://github.com/pilvikala/cloudquery-container-demo).

+---
 A demo project with CloudQuery, Metabase, and Postgres containers syncing issues data from a GitHub repository.

 ## How to run this